 ANNUAL DEDUCTION FOR VETERANS

-If you are a war veterans, or the unmarried surviving spouse/surviving civil union partners/surviving domestic partners, you may be eligible for an annual deduction of up to $250 on your taxes.
+If you are a war veteran, or the unmarried surviving spouse/surviving civil union partners/surviving domestic partner, you may be eligible for an annual deduction of up to $250 on your taxes.
 Please see the Tax Collector for more information.

 PROPERTY TAX EXEMPTION FOR DISABLED VETERAN

 Full exemption from property taxes on a principal residence for qualifying totally or permanently disabled war veterans and their unmarried surviving spouses/surviving civil union partners/surviving domestic partners.
-Unmarriied surviving spouses/surviving civil union partners/surviving domestic parners or service persons who died in wartime activity duty may also qualify.
-For more informaiton, please contact the Tax Collector.
+Unmarried surviving spouses/surviving civil union partners/surviving domestic partners or service persons who died in wartime activity duty may also qualify.
+For more information, please contact the Tax Collector.